rfuzzo/plox/README.md

 The rules are hosted in their own repository:

-- TES3 - Morrowind and OpenMorrowind: <https://github.com/DanaePlays/mlox-rules>
+- TES3 - Morrowind and OpenMW: <https://github.com/DanaePlays/mlox-rules>
 - 🚧Cyberpunk 2077: <https://github.com/rfuzzo/cmop-rules>

 **PRs are welcome!**